mbernste/mbernste.github.io/_posts/2024-11-16-Art_of_War_part1.md

 **Therefore in a chariot battle, reward the first to capture at least ten chariots.**

 * Sun Tzu emphasizes the importance of using reward to motivate.
 Interestingly, he does not mention the use of punishment.
-The emphasis on using reward instead of punishment is, in fact, a fairly recent development in both parenting and in training animals.
+The emphasis on using reward instead of punishment is, in fact, a fairly recent development in both parenting and animal training.
 Scientifically, it has been shown that reward is more effective than punishment  in inducing a target behavior.
 It is interesting to see Sun Tzu identify this truth so long ago.
 * Here is another example of the use of quantitative analysis (he subscribes the reward to be exactly ten chariots).

 **Change their colors, use them mixed in with your own.
 Treat the soldiers well, take care of them.**